DEMP Specification

 accountable

-Independent Certification Authorities (ICA) MAY perform peer oversight of other ICAs to assess compliance and adherence to recognized best practices.
+Certification Authorities MAY perform peer oversight to assess compliance with this specification and adherence to recognized best practices.

 Any certification issued under the Certification Framework:

-- MUST be issued by an Independent Certification Authority (ICA)
+- MUST be issued by a Certification Authority

 - MUST be time-bounded, with an explicit